Sponsored by Info Tech

 Greater Gainesville’s key industries include advanced logistics, advanced materials, agricultural sciences, biotechnology/life sciences and software/information technology.

 In particular, a portfolio of businesses and talent resources comprise a robust biotechnology sector, which includes companies such as Ology (formerly Nanotherapeutics), AGTC, Brammer Bio, RTI Surgical, NovaBone, Captozyme, and others.
-Adding to region’s ability to grow biotechnology businesses is access to a ready supply of relevant talent produced by sources such as the University of Florida, Santa Fe College and CareerSource North Central Florida, which collaborate to tailor skills of graduates and trainees to meet the needs of local industry.
+Adding to the region’s ability to grow biotechnology businesses is access to a ready supply of relevant talent produced by sources such as the University of Florida, Santa Fe College, and CareerSource North Central Florida, which collaborate to tailor skills of graduates and trainees to meet the needs of local industry.